Your priorities, income needs and spending will likely change as you move through retirement. Here's what you need to plan for.

 Steps you can take to prepare:

 As your spending slows a bit, consider using this period to prepare for potentially higher expenses in the next stage when you may face inflation and rising healthcare costs.
-Strategies to consider include:
+Consider:

-A third of homeowners between ages 77 and 97 who recently purchased a new home did so to be close to family or friends.Footnote 2
+Nearly a third of homeowners ages 69 to 77 who recently purchased a new home did so to be close to family or friends.Footnote 2

 Reflecting